 Zombie Takis Ingredients: Corn Flour (Processed With Lime), Vegetable Oil (Palm And/Or Soybean And/Or Canola Oil), Seasoning [Maltodextrin, Salt, Citric Acid, Dextrose, Monosodium Glutamate, Sugar, Onion Powder, Natural And Artificial Flavors, Yellow 5 Lake, Blue 1 Lake, Yellow 5, Gum Arabic, Mannitol].

 Salsa Brava Ingredients: Corn, Palm Oil, Seasoning (salt, maltodextrin, corn flour, monosodium glutamate, sugar, corn oil, red pepper powder, spices, vegetable protein (soybean), Citric Acid, Artificial Flavor, Artificial Colors (FD&C Red 40, FD&C Yellow 6, FD&C Blue 1), Sodium Diacetate, Acetic Acid).
 Contains 2% or Less of the following antioxidants (TBHQ and/or BHA and BHT) and traces of Lime.

-All Takis flavors are questionable if they are vegan friendly because they all contain palm oil, sugar with unknown refinery process and artificial coloring.
-But for some vegans who may not be concerned about palm oil, artificial colors and sugar used in Takis, Salsa Brava, Zombie Takis, Fuego, Nitro, Blue Heat Takis do not contain red flag ingredients like animal derived flavoring, cheese or milk products or honey.
+All Takis flavors are questionable if they are vegan friendly because they all contain palm oil and artificial coloring.
+But for some vegans who may not be concerned about palm oil and artificial colors used in Takis, Salsa Brava, Zombie Takis, Fuego, Nitro, Blue Heat Takis do not contain red flag ingredients like animal derived flavoring, cheese or milk products or honey.